rohanpadhye/blog/_posts/2019-11-10-International-Conference-Attendance.md

 >
 > Reciprocally, CSCW 2019 will accommodate presentations of work accepted to ECSCW 2019 in case there are authors prevented from traveling to ECSCW because of legal travel barriers.

 [ECSCW](https://ecscw.eusset.eu/) is the European counterpart to CSCW.
-I think that deferred presentation is quite an innovative solution, and one that ACM SIGSOFT/SIGPLAN conferences ought to consider.
+I think that deferred presentation is quite an innovative solution, and one that ACM SIGSOFT/SIGPLAN conferences might want to consider looking into.

 ## SOSP

 **Locations 2011–2020**: USA (x2), Canada, China, Portugal  // SOSP is held every alternate year

 I was pleased to see that the SOSP 2019 website had a [Diversity, Equity, and Inclusion Plan](https://sosp19.rcs.uwaterloo.ca/dei.html), adapted from that of ICSE.
 I contacted the general chairs asking about the possibility of alternate presentations for affected authors of accepted papers.
 However, I was not able to get an official policy to include in this post.

-## Other Conferences

-If you have information about other Computer Science research conferences (especially those sponsored by ACM/IEEE), please let me know and I'd be happy to include their policies in this post.

 ## Call For Data!